 Distance from High Street: 200 feet (1-minute walk)

 The place to be if you’re a craft beer lover.
 The Herringbone serves all kinds of creative cocktails, beers and liquors made from local distilleries.

-Popping in for a drink is a great excuse to support local businesses while you’re in North Berwick.
+Popping in for a drink is a great excuse to support local businesses while in North Berwick.